calcinai/phpi-websocket/README.md

 ## Instalation

-Installation should be done using composer as there are a few dependencies (especially for ratchet).
+Installation should be done using composer as there are a few dependencies (especially for ratchet - sorry about this but they are all just tiny symphony components).

 If you don't have composer already: